djiwandou/scaleup/README.md

 * Mobile

 ### Saved Search System
-This is the core of the system. **Saved Search System** comprises of several handlers and components in order to do it's function properly.
+This is the core of the system. **Saved Search System** comprises of several handlers and components in order to do its function properly, i.e. Product Listing Handler, Saved Search Handler, Search Framework Integrator, E-mail Handler, Alert Handler.

 ### External e-mail system
+External e-mail system, is the system with sole purpose to deal with e-mail messages distribution to the users and its related properties: regularly set the email sending time, set email recipient, including more advanced features such as: get metrics on the email data, users segmentation, set campaign, etc.
+The example of external e-mail systems are: SaaS, Twilio, MailChimp, and GetResponse.

 ### External search framework
+This external search framework provides more advanced features of searching and its related properties, e.g.
+The example of external search frameworks are: SaaS, Solr, Lunr, and possibly the most wellknown Elastic.

 ## How the System Work